ansipunk/databased/README.md

 		assert movie is None
 ```

+## Connection pools and parallel requests

+Based supports connection pools for PostgreSQL databases thanks to psycopg_pool.
+However, when running in `force_rollback` mode, it will only use a single
+connection so it can be rolled back upon database disconnection.
+SQLite is
+unaffected by `force_rollback` mode, as it doesn't have a connection pool either
+way.
+This means that PostgreSQL backend in `force_rollback` mode and SQLite
+backend in both modes are not guaranteed to work consistently when multiple
+sessions are used in parallel.
+Adding a lock might solve this problem with
+variable performance impact.

 ## Design choices

 As you can see, database backends are split into two classes - `BasedBackend`